RanRhoads84/debgpt7.8-with-vectorDB/README.md

 You may need to adjust them to adapt to your hardware or service provider limitations.

+The idea behind this
+is fairly simple: binary split the input text until the chunk size is smaller than a pre-defined size, and then pairwise reduce those results using LLM until there is only one chunk left.

-Note, this functionality is very quota-consuming if you are going to deal with long texts.
-Please keep an eye on your bill when you try this.
+Note, this functionality can be very quota-consuming if you are going to deal with long texts.
+Please keep an eye on your bill when you try this on a paied API service.

 #### Ex3.
-Standard Query Composers
+Standard Query Composers for Texts that Fit in Context Window

 Ask LLM to summarize the BTS page for `src:pytorch`.